-At Stonehenge and across the country, English Heritage will be hosting special activities through the year, to celebrate the Chubbs' gift and a century of care and conservation.
+At Stonehenge and across the country, English Heritage has hosted special activities through the year, to celebrate the Chubbs' gift and a century of care and conservation.

-- Visit our current special exhibit Feast!
-Food at Stonehenge and find out about the diet and lifestyle of the people who lived at the time of Stonehenge.
+- Visit our special exhibition Making Connections: Stonehenge in its prehistoric world - and find out about the interconnected lives and cultures of the people who lived at the time of Stonehenge.
 Until 22 April 2019.

 Then and Now